 Trello and ClickUp both have free versions that you can use while you’re getting started.

 Do I need to purchase Articulate 360 or Captivate to be in the Instructional Design and Tech Accelerator program?

-I get this question a lot, my Instructional Design and Tech Accelerator program has a whole module on using Storyline.
+I get this question a lot, my Instructional Design and Tech Accelerator System and certificate program has a whole module on using Storyline.
 We actually design a full course that you can use in your portfolio.
 But no, you don’t have to purchase a subscription to participate.